-One blogger recorded a 203% increase in traffic growth, in 2013, when his guest posts were featured on high-traffic and relevant blogs.
+One blogger recorded a 203% increase in traffic growth when his guest posts were featured on high-traffic and relevant blogs.

-Did he target a select group of keywords?
+Did he target a select group of keywords with specific long-tail keyword phrases?
 Yes, he did.

 Did he build backlinks in order to improve rankings?
 No, he didn’t.